rubenschuckit/personal-website-11ty/posts/2020-year-in-review.md

 But things worked out, as they always do.
 As soon as I got back to the apartment we were staying at, I began some last-minute packing.
 I'd leave the next day.

-Early the next morning, I made my way through Charles de Gaulle's futuristic yet impractical architecture to board my full flight.
+Early the next morning, New Year's Day, I made my way through Charles de Gaulle's futuristic yet impractical architecture to board my full flight.

 The previous day marked my last day in Paris, the last day of 2019, and the first time the Chinese Government alerted the WHO of a suspicious cluster of pneumonia cases.